-23. For the purpose of enabling this notice to Members be given, every Member shall at the commence- to leave ment of each Session, or as soon as he shall have with taken his seat, enter his name and address in a at-Arms. book to be kept by the Serjeant-at-Arms.
+23. For the purpose of enabling this notice to Members be given, every Member shall at the commence-their ment of each Session, or as soon as he shall have with taken his seat, enter his name and address in a at-Arms book to be kept by the Serjeant-at-Arms.

-24. The order for calling over the House on a Call of the House an future day shall be set down as an Order of the Order of the Day.
-Day for the day so appointed.
+24. The order for calling over the House on a Call of the future day shall be set down as an Order of the Order of Day for the day so appointed.